 Many customers start with the free service.
-This version is limited to three indexes, three data sources, and three indexers.
+The free tier is limited to three indexes, three data sources, and three indexers.
 Make sure you have room for extra items before you begin.
 This tutorial creates one of each object.

 Create an index and load data

-Search queries iterate over an index containing searchable data, metadata, and constructs used for optimizing certain search behaviors.
+Search queries iterate over an index that contains searchable data, metadata, and additional constructs that optimize certain search behaviors.

-In the wizard, click Data Source > Samples > realestate-us-sample.
+In the wizard, click Connect to your data > Samples > hotels-sample.
 This data source is built-in.
 If you were creating your own data source, you would need to specify a name, type, and connection information.
 Once created, it becomes an "existing data source" that can be reused in other import operations.

 Typically, in a code-based exercise, index creation is completed prior to loading data.
 The Import data wizard condenses these steps by generating a basic index for any data source it can crawl.
-Minimally, an index requires a name, and a fields collection, with one field marked as the document key to uniquely identify each document.
+Minimally, an index requires a name and a fields collection; one of the fields should be marked as the document key to uniquely identify each document.
 Additionally, you can specify language analyzers or suggesters if you want autocomplete or suggested queries.

 Fields have data types and attributes.
 The check boxes across the top are index attributes controlling how the field is used.

-- Filterable, Sortable, and Facetable determine whether a field can be used in a filter, a sort, or a facet navigation structure.
+- Filterable, Sortable, and Facetable determine whether fields are used in a filter, sort, or faceted navigation structure.